sebastian-zieba/PACMAN/joss/paper.md

 (Maybe discuss advantage of space based data? no systematics because no atmosphere, no atmosphere so no absorption in uv and water bands and no strong IR background)

-Here we present PACMAN, a pipeline capable of reducing and analysing HST/WFC3 data.
+Here we present PACMAN, an end-to-end pipeline developed to reduce and analyze HST/WFC3 data.
+The pipeline starts with the _ima_ data products provided by the Space Telescope Science Institute which can be easily accessed from [MAST](https://mast.stsci.edu/search/hst).
+These files already have calibrations applied (dark subtraction, and linearity correction, flat-fielding) to each readout of the IR exposure.

 The foundation of the pipeline has been already used in numerous publications [e.g.,; @Kreidberg2014a; @Kreidberg2018] and these papers have already accumulated hundreds of citations.

 # Statement of need

-Hubble data reduction aint ez clap
+Validating your result with an independent pipeline is always a good idea..

 In the following we want to highlight several steps in the reduction and fitting stages of the code which are typical for HST/WFC3 observations: